The1Speck/Deathrun-Done-Right/README.md

 - Blocking Radio Commands
 - Tracking of how many rounds since a player was T
-- Queue System which prioritizes random selection.
+- Queue System which has priority over random selection.
 Viewable from a menu.
 - Disable plugin if its not a deathrun map (Ability to disable this feature included)
 - Full blocking of changing to T team manually.
 - Disable autoswitching based on players on server.
+- Player can't be T consecutively unless allowed to.

 ####Commands